Frequently Asked Questions By Parents

 or sent by fax to 905-569-4366

-We recommend that individuals with medical conditions that may only be an issue at times of high stress or only occur occasionally register with the Centre in September to ensure that they do not have to wait to access services from the Centre later in the academic year.
+We recommend that individuals with medical conditions that may only be an issue at times of high stress or only occur occasionally register with Accessibility Services in September to ensure that they do not have to wait to access services later in the academic year.

 Who will manage their academic accommodations?

 Students are ultimately responsible for managing their own accommodations.
-The staff at the Centre will assist first year students in understanding the accommodation process, the Centre’s procedures and Centre staff also assist students in understanding how their disability will affect them in the university environment.
+The staff at Accessibility Services will assist first year students in understanding the accommodation process and procedures.
+Accessibility Services staff also assist students in understanding how their disability will affect them in the university environment.

 No. If there is a serious concern that the student may have constant problems overnight and will require frequent monitoring, then living in residence on campus may not be an appropriate place for the student to live.
 Your child may be safer living with a relative or personal care attendant.